magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

   its original value.

 We are not finished yet.
-What happens when some input values are invalid and the user click the Calculate button?
-As minimum we should prevent the remote calculate function from being called as follows:
+What happens when some input values are invalid and the user clicks the Calculate button?
+At a minimum we should prevent the remote calculate function from being called as follows:

 ```clj